 Helping others, for example, offers a sense of purpose to many.
 Knowing that you can make a difference in someone else’s life, not wanting to let someone down, and the positive feelings that come from helping someone else can make you more likely to keep helping.

-That feeling of wanting to get up and do it again and make a difference is one way of describing a sense of purpose.
+That feeling of wanting to get up and make a difference is one way of describing a sense of purpose.
 You can find volunteering roles either in person or online.

 Finally, if you’re struggling to find your purpose, it can sometimes help to try something new.
 The first steps are often the most difficult, and by simply signing up for an online course or trying a new hobby, you may well find you start to see your way forward.

-If you’re still struggling to find your sense of purpose, take a look at our article: 5 ways to find meaning and purpose in your life.
+You may also find it helpful to read our article 5 ways to find meaning and purpose in your life.

 5. Face your fears

-Another reason you might be lacking motivation is if your goals fill you with fear and make you feel pessimistic about the outcome of trying to reach them.
-However, while no one enjoys being scared, how we choose to respond to these fearful feelings will determine how we move forward – or whether we move forward at all.
+Another reason you might be lacking motivation is if your goals fill you with fear and make you feel pessimistic about their outcome.
+While no one enjoys feeling scared, how we choose to respond to these fearful feelings will determine how we move forward – or whether we move forward at all.

-But by acknowledging and accepting how we feel and choosing to do what scares us anyway, not only do we feel a huge sense of reward, but we also increase our resilience and feel more confident in our ability to tackle whatever challenge comes our way next.
+But, by acknowledging and accepting how we feel and choosing to do what scares us anyway, not only do we feel a sense of reward, but we increase our resilience.
+We’ll then likely feel more confident in our ability to tackle whatever challenge comes our way next.

 For tips on how to turn fear and indecision into confidence, it’s worth reading Susan Jeffers’ book, Feel The Fear And Do It Anyway.
-Our article will also explain more about what comfort zones are and how stepping outside of yours can lead to growth and adventure.
+Our article, 18 ways to step outside of your comfort zone, also explains how challenging yourself can lead to growth and adventure.

-There’s also a great power in challenging negative thoughts and visualising a positive outcome.
-You can find out more about how to develop the skill of optimism by having a read of our article here.
+There’s also great power in questioning negative thoughts and visualising a positive outcome.
+You can find out more about how to develop the skill of optimism by having a read of our article, here.

-6. Create small, realistic goals each day and week – but don’t be afraid to go with the flow too!
+6. Create small, realistic goals each day – but don’t be afraid to go with the flow too!

 Often, if we wake up and spend time contemplating all the things we could do with our day, we may struggle to choose or overthink each idea and end up not doing anything at all.
 To avoid this happening, try sitting down with your diary or a notepad every Sunday and mapping out some sort of plan for your week.